 Lane Departure Related Problems of the 2013 Ford Explorer

 Table 1 shows six common lane departure related problems of the 2013 Ford Explorer.
-The number one most common problem is related to the assist (five problems).
+The number one most common problem is related to the assist (six problems).
 The second most common problem is related to the blind spot detection (four problems).

 Table 1.
 Lane Departure related problems of Ford Explorer